 Forty million people in the United States (U.S.) are affected by anxiety disorders, which are the most common group of mental illnesses in the country.
 However, only 36.9 percent of people with the condition receive treatment.
 Besides generalized anxiety, other anxiety disorders include phobia, panic disorder, separation anxiety disorder, posttraumatic stress disorder, and obsessive-compulsive disorder (OCD).

-Everyone experiences anxiety at one time or another: “butterflies in the stomach” before giving a speech or sweaty palms during a job interview are common symptoms.
-Other symptoms of anxiety include irritability, uneasiness, jumpiness, feelings of apprehension, rapid or irregular heartbeat, stomachache, nausea, faintness and breathing problems.
+We’ve all experienced “butterflies in the stomach” before giving a speech or sweaty palms during a job interview.
+It is a normal part of life to experience some anxiety.
+Additionally, some people may experience jumpiness, nausea, feelings of apprehension, irritability, uneasiness, rapid / irregular heartbeat, stomachache, faintness, and breathing problems.

 Phobias, which are persistent, irrational fears and are characterized by avoidance of certain objects, places and things, sometimes accompany anxiety.
 A panic attack is a severe form of anxiety that may occur suddenly and is marked with symptoms of nervousness, breathlessness, pounding heart and sweating.
 Sometimes the fear that one may die is present.